cognesy/instructor-php/notes/NOTES.md

 - Better error messages
 - Documentation for logging
 - More modular design - serialization, validation, transformation should be a configurable pipeline
-- Add module observability via events - currently no access to this info
 - Rework Events so they have toArray() method, make __toString() use it
 - Role - should be enum, not string
 - String >> Array >> Class - for example: prompts (they should be classes)